casperklein/homeassistant-addons-dev/pi-hole/README.md

 To test your setup, visit [https://1.1.1.1/help](https://1.1.1.1/help).
 If you see "Using DNS over HTTPS (DoH): yes", all should be fine :)

+## Pi-hole integration and custom card

+If you want to integrate Pi-hole with Home Assistant, I highly recommend [Bastgau's custom integration](https://github.com/bastgau/ha-pi-hole-dev-v6).
+It’s better maintained and provides more features than the built-in native integration.

+To set up the integration:

+1. Use `http://127.0.0.1:31415/api` as the *Address*.

+1. Leave the *Password* field blank.

+Once you've set up the integration, you can also use [this](https://github.com/homeassistant-extras/pi-hole-dev-card) custom Pi-hole card.

 ## Direct HTTP/HTTPS access

 You can open the Pi-hole Web UI in Home Assistant using Ingress.
 Simply click *Open Web UI* on the add-on page.